meroton/git-toprepo/README.md

 that Gerrit complains when pushing an old patch-set again.

 #### Branch tracking
-Because git-toprepo need to expand the commits after the fetch into monocommits, `git pull` does not work.
+Because git-toprepo needs to expand the commits after the fetch into monocommits, `git pull` does not work.
 Plese use `git toprepo fetch` followed by `git rebase` or `git merge` instead.

-Avoid creating tracking branches with `git checkout <branch>`, use `git checkout -b <branch> origin/<branch>` instead.
+git-toprepo sets the git config `checkout.guess=false` to avoid accidental branch tracking `git checkout <branch>`, use
+`git checkout -b <branch> origin/<branch>` instead.
 All other `git checkout` usage works as for a normal git repository.
+(Git's guess is that you want to track the non-expanded topcommits, not the monocommits.)

 #### git submodule
 The git-toprepo configuration might state that some submodules should not be